Query a public dataset (dataset: usa_names, table: usa_1910_2013)

 Click Create table (at the bottom of the window).

 Wait for BigQuery to create the table and load the data.
-While BigQuery loads the data, a (1 running) string displays beside the Job history in the left pane.
-The string disappears after the data is loaded.
+While BigQuery loads the data, you can check the status from Personal history pane.

 Preview the table